Anthony Calvillo: Las Vegas Posse

 After not being drafted by an NFL team, Calvillo started his Canadian Football League career in 1994 with the US expansion Las Vegas Posse.

 Hamilton Tiger-Cats

 After the Posse folded a year later in the CFL U.S. expansion experiment, Calvillo was selected first overall by the Hamilton Tiger-Cats in the dispersal draft.
 While in Hamilton, Calvillo served as a backup quarterback to players such as Steve Taylor and Matt Dunigan.

+In 1996, Calvillo threw for 518 yards against the Saskatchewan Roughriders on October 6.
+This was a Hamilton single game record.
+On October 25 against the Montreal Alouettes, he threw for 542 yards, which was the highest passing yardage total in the CFL that year, and rewrote the Hamilton single game record.